JustinNew/DataScience/MachineLearning/README.md

     - Number of Partners
     - Delivery Price
     - Promotions, Campaigns
+    - Events, like Game of Thrones season finales
   - New market vs Established market
   - **[Elastic Demand Forecasting](https://tech.instacart.com/leveraging-elastic-demand-for-forecasting-6278b45f805f)**
     - In some situations, certain customers are flexible on the product/service options, and so demand shaping strategies such as pricing can influence their choices.
 The demand that is responsive to demand shaping tactics is referred to as the elastic demand.